JosephEoff/josepheoff.github.io/_posts/2024-08-27-eyeglassclip.md

 If you look closely at that last photo, you'll see that the actual holder for the glasses (the square shape from the pattern) has one edge folded inside and the other folded outside.
 That isn't a mistake.
 That is on purpose.
 Those two edges need stiffening, so they are folded double.
 The lower one folds out (rough side out) so that the earpiece of the eyeglass frame doesn't hang on it going in.

-The holder is sewn in such that its lower edge is right agains the lower edge of the frame.
+The holder is sewn in such that its lower edge is right against the lower edge of the frame.
 That clamps the earpiece in so that glasses can't slide out of the clip.

 The clip itself now has to be folded so that it will clip onto a shirt pocket.